TRIPURA RAHASYA

 A vivid account is given of a magician’s performance

 in Ranjit Singh’s court.
-He threw a rope into the air which
+He threw a rope into the air

 stood taut.
 A man climbed up the rope and disappeared.]